Looking for some fun kids room decorating ideas? I’m sharing five of my favorites!

 4. Hang a Swing

 When we made-over my youngest daughter’s room, her #1 request was a swing chair.
-We hung one in the corner of her room and she has loved and used it for years!
-Definitely a favorite kids room decorating idea:
+We hung one in the corner of her room and she loved and used it for years!
+Definitely a favorite kids room idea:

-Room Sources: Gold quatrefoil pendant | Upholstered headboard (DIY) | Moroccan leather poufs | Woven lidded laundry basket | Small acrylic lamp | Chest of drawers | Hanging swing chair (similar) | Brass globe lamp | White linen quilt
+Room Sources: Gold quatrefoil pendant | DIY upholstered headboard | Moroccan leather poufs (similar) | Hanging swing chair (similar) | White linen quilt

 5. Turn a Favorite Song into a Piece of Art